-GENERAL PRINCIPLES
+General principles

-3. The address for all messages is to be transmitted ACSC.

-4. The message indicator (see para.
-1 of these notes and the attachment) follows the address.

-5. The international radio call sign of the boat follows the message indicator.

-6. In giving the co-ordinates of a position, always give the latitude first, the longitude second.

-7. Latitude is given by 4 digits:
+- The address for all messages is to be transmitted ACSC. - The message indicator (see paragraph 1 of these notes and the attachment) follows the address. - The international radio call sign of the boat follows the message indicator. - In giving the co-ordinates of a position, always give the latitude first, the longitude second. - 7.
+Latitude is given by 4 digits:

-1 2 3 4 Example: 2436 24° 36' S Deg Sou rees th Mini utes
+1 2 3 4 Example: 2436 24°36'S Degrees South Min utes